Crell/Serde/README.md

 ```

 This is mainly useful when an API key has changed, and legacy incoming data may still have an old key name.

+### `omitIfNull` (bool, default false)

+This key only applies on serialization.
+If set to true, and the value of this property is null when an object is serialized, it will be omitted from the output entirely.
+If false, a `null` will be written to the output, however that looks for the particular format.

 ### `useDefault` (bool, default true)